 Projects, works or local activities will be considered by municipal governments, when they are within the scope of their territorial jurisdiction.

 The national and departmental governments have decision taking mandates within the EIA procedure, the municipalities have an advisory role only during certain steps of the EIA procedure.

 There is also the framework law no. 31, that contains further details on autonomy and decentralization.

 Overview ESIA procedure

 The EIA procedure in Bolivia starts with Screening.
-This step involves the allocation of a projects to one of different categories that each require different levels of environmental assessment.
+This step involves the allocation of a project to one of different categories that each require different levels of environmental assessment.
 Thereafter, the impact assessment, the review process and the decision-making process regarding the issuing of an environmental license follow.
 Finally compliance-monitoring is required.
 Scoping is not a required step of the process.

 Screening is a required step of the EIA process.
 At national level, the Viceministry of Environment, Biodiversity, Climate Change and Forest Development and Management and at local level, the local government is the authority responsible for the screening decision.

 The Screening process involves the categorization of projects to determine the level of assessment that is required.
 Four categories are distinguished: